Frequently Asked Questions

 Several of our firefighters have many years of service, including two serving "Gold Star" medal recipients (25 years).

 New members enter as probationary firefighters, then may be elected to full membership by the whole brigade, after completing their initial intensive training (Basic Skills, and Breathing Apparatus, seven days collectively).
 Through training and experience, they can move through to Grade Five (or 'Senior Firefighter').
 After more experience at this level they are eligible to be elected as a Fire Officer, who is in charge at emergencies (and forms a part of every crew).
 There are about five elected officers in the brigade at any one time.
 Two of them are appointed Chief Fire Officer and Deputy Chief Fire Officer by the FENZ Regional Commander.

 Who funds the brigade?

-Since the Fire Service was nationalised in 1975, our running costs have been the responsibility of the New Zealand Fire Service, which is funded by levies on insurance policies, administered by the government.
+Since the Fire Service was nationalised in 1975, our running costs have been the responsibility of the New Zealand Fire Service and now Fire and Emergency New Zealand, which is funded by levies on insurance policies, administered by the government.
 We are grateful for the support we have enjoyed over the years from community organisations for specific projects such as our generator.